algorandos/algorandos/about.md

-# AR About
+# About
-AlgoRandos project about.md file
+AlgoRandos is a new generative art project